 Hard to believe that after all this time, this is my first recipe for a lactose free vanilla cheesecake.
 I’ve posted a chocolate and peanut butter rendition before, and my cookbooks (past and upcoming) have a cheesecake recipe.
-But today, in partnership with Queen Fine Foods, I’m sharing this easy and delicious version with a gluten free shortbread base.
+But today, I’m sharing this easy and delicious version with a gluten free shortbread base.

 A few important notes: lactose free does not equal dairy free.
 This recipe utilises lactose free cream cheese and cream to make it suitable for people with lactose intolerance.
 It is not suitable for people with dairy allergies, as it still does contain dairy.
 Lactose free dairy products have the lactase enzyme added to them, which ‘digests’ the lactose.
 The end product tastes and looks the same, but contains a lot less lactose.

 Secondly: butter does contain a negligible amount of lactose.
 It is such a small amount that Monash says ‘butter does not contain carbohydrates (FODMAPs)’.
 If you need the cheesecake to be totally lactose free, use the plant based butter option in the recipe.